i-jurij/oswc2/README.md

 for user with admin grants creating.
 Password minimal length = 7 (it can be change in app/Model/UserFacade.php).

-Other users can be added from the admin panel.
+*** After user with specific permissions adding you must first permissions added then a *** Other users can be added from the admin panel.
-After user creating you must create permissions (resource, action) then roles.
+Before user creating you can create permissions (resource, action) then roles.
 Permissions can be added automatically from classes names of models directory and their methods (you can change it from presenters and theirs methods) or manually.
 If you set in permissions only resource without action - you allow all actions of the resource.